Demontager/minessh/README.md

 7. (Optional) If you would like to setup cron job then you need to run script with cron parameter.
 For example to test mining servers every 20 minutes add line to crontab. */20 * * * * /mine.sh cron

+**How to add your custom miner.
+As an example explained how to add YACminer.**

+1. Copy from other place or compile yacminer in /opt/miners
+2. Change directory to /opt/miners/YACminer and rename yacminer binary to cgminer.
+Make sure it has executable flag "x" if not do chmod +x cgminer
+3. Rename /opt/miners/YACminer to /opt/miners/custom
+4. Create yacminer configuration file /etc/bamt/custom.conf (Pools and miner settings)
+5. Run bamt.sh and choose "Change mining software.." from the menu then in next submenu choose "custom"
+6. That's it.
+Yacminer now default mining software.
+Mining process will restart automatically.

+Note:At same way you may add custom1 miner, but make sure to keep these names /opt/miners/custom1 and /etc/bamt/custom1.conf

 Please let me know if you found any bugs or want to suggest something.